399: Contents Unknown

 - On every British nuclear submarine, there is a safe.
 Inside that safe is another safe.
 And inside that safe is a handwritten letter from the British Prime Minister, to be opened only if the country has been decimated by nuclear war.
 Host Ira Glass talks with journalist Ron Rosenbaum about these peculiar letters.
 (7 minutes)

 - If you don't pay the rent on a self storage unit, eventually all of your stuff can go up for auction.
 But the people bidding aren't allowed to dig around.
 They just peer in from the outside with flashlights, guessing where there are valuables.
 Jon Mooallem visited auctions in Northern California, and learned the surprising techniques people use to tell junk from treasure.
-Jon writes for The New York Times Magazine.
+Jon is a contributing writer for The New York Times Magazine, and is author of the book Wild Ones.
 (16 minutes)

 - Fred van Doorninck and George Bass were unlikely candidates for pioneering underwater Byzantine archaeology—Fred hates water, and George found the Byzantine era boring.
 But that's exactly what they did, when they devoted 50 years to uncovering the mysteries of a shipwreck.
 Along the way they changed how we think about a thousand years of history.
 Planet Money's Adam Davidson tells the story.
 (12 minutes)

 - On October 13, 2002, David MacLean woke up in India with no memory of who he was or how he got there.
 He had no choice but to let the people who recognized him—and even strangers—fill in his identity.
-David co-directs the Poison Pen Reading Series in Houston.
-He is working on a book about the experience of losing his memory.
+David wrote a book about the experience of losing his memory, called The Answer to the Riddle Is Me.
 (20 minutes)